 - a.
-Photocopy, not an original; - b.
-Not signed by a Canvasser; - c.
-No address for the Canvasser; - d.
-The residence address provided for the Canvasser is a P.O.
-Box or business address; - e.
-A petition part signed by more than one (1) Canvasser; - f.
-Not signed by a Canvasser under oath; - g.
-Canvasser's verification dated earlier than the date the petition was signed by a Petitioner; - h.
-Paid Canvasser collected signatures before criminal background check certified to Secretary of State; - i.
-Paid Canvasser collected signatures before appearing on Paid Canvasser list submitted to Secretary of State; - j.
-Paid Canvasser collected signatures before a copy of the signed statement required by § 7-9-601(d) was filed with the Secretary of State; - k.
-Not notarized; - I. Lacking a notary seal; - m.
-Notary seal or notary signature is illegible; - n.
-It is facially apparent that Notary did not personally see the Canvasser sign the petition part;

-- o.
-It is facially apparent that Notary did not know or personally obtain proof of the identity of the Canvasser; - p.
-A petition part notarized by more than one (1) notary; - q.
-A forged notary or Canvasser signature; - r.
-A notary notarizing his or her own signature; - s.
-A notary using the Great Seal of Arkansas or other invalid Notary Seal; - t.
-Failure to attach a legible copy of the entire text of the measure to each petition sheet containing signatures; - u.
-Failure to attach the popular name and ballot title to each petition sheet containing signatures; - v.
-If litigated, a challenger may claim that the Canvasser failed to sign the affidavit in the presence of the notary even if not facially apparent; - w.
-If litigated, a challenger may claim that the affidavit of the Canvasser is false.
+Page is a photocopy, not the original; - b.
+Page is not signed under oath by a Canvasser; - c.
+Page lists no address for the Canvasser; - d.
+The residence address provided for the Canvasser is a P.O. box or business address; - e.
+A Petition Part is signed by more than one (1) Canvasser; - f.
+Canvasser's verification is dated earlier than the date the petition was signed by a Petitioner; - g.
+Paid Canvasser collected signatures before criminal history and criminal record search was certified to Secretary of State; - h.
+Paid Canvasser collected signatures before appearing on Paid Canvasser list submitted to Secretary of State; - Paid Canvasser collected signatures before a copy of the signed statement required by Ark.
+Code Ann. § 7-9-601(d) was filed with the Secretary of State; - j.
+Page is not notarized; - k.
+Page is lacking a notary seal; - I. Notary seal or notary signature is illegible; - m.
+It is facially apparent that notary did not personally see the Canvasser sign the Petition Part; - n.
+It is facially apparent that notary did not know or personally obtain proof of the identity of the Canvasser; - o.
+A Petition Part is notarized by more than one (1) notary; - p.
+Notary or Canvasser signature is forged; - q.
+Notary notarized his or her own signature; - r.
+Notary used the Great Seal of Arkansas or other invalid Notary Seal; - s.
+Legible copy of the entire text of the measure has not been attached to each petition sheet containing signatures; or - t.
+Popular name and ballot title have not been attached to each petition sheet containing signatures; - u.
+If litigated, a challenger may allege that the Canvasser failed to sign the affidavit in the presence of the notary even if not facially apparent; and v.
+If litigated, a challenger may allege that the affidavit of the Canvasser is false.